Negro Fort: Negro Fort

 The Negro Fort (African Fort) flew the British Union flag (Union Jack), as the former Colonial Marines considered themselves British subjects.
 The Spaniards continued their policy of leaving the fugitive slaves alone.
 What was different now was that a corps had had some military training, and was well armed, and had been encouraged by departing abolitionist Nicolls to get others to run away from their owners and join them.
 The number and ethnicity of men, and in some cases their families, at the Negro Fort was not fixed; they came and went as the unstable political situation evolved.
 Yet the existence of a fortified, armed sanctuary for fugitive slaves became widely known in the southern United States.

+Negro Fort was ruled under Martial law, and according to the historian Matthew J. Clavin the residents had little in common and struggled with unity.

 The pro-slavery press in the United States expressed outrage at the existence of Negro Fort.
 This concern was published in the Savannah Journal:It was not to be expected that an establishment so pernicious to the Southern states, holding out to a part of their population temptations to insubordination, would have been suffered to exist after the close of the war [of 1812].
 In the course of last winter, several slaves from this neighborhood fled to that fort; others have lately gone from Tennessee and the Mississippi Territory.
 How long shall this evil, requiring immediate remedy, be permitted to exist?

-Escaped slaves at Prospect Bluff came from as far as Virginia (A single individual recaptured by US forces after the battle, Charles, had escaped from Virginia to HMS Seahorse when it was raiding the Chesapeake Bay, and subsequently debarked at Prospect Bluff).
+Escaped slaves at Prospect Bluff came from as far as Virginia (a single individual recaptured by US forces after the battle, Charles, had escaped from Virginia to HMS Seahorse when it was raiding the Chesapeake Bay, and subsequently debarked at Prospect Bluff).
 The Apalachicola, as was true of other rivers of north Florida, was a base for raiders who attacked Georgia plantations, stealing livestock and helping the enslaved workers escape.
 Other slaves escaped from the militia units near the border, in which they had been serving.
 To correct this situation, seen by Southerners as intolerable, in April 1816 the U.S. Army decided to build Fort Scott on the Flint River, a tributary of the Apalachicola.
 Supplying the fort was challenging because transporting materials overland would have required traveling through unsettled wilderness.
 The obvious route to supply the Fort was the river.
 Although technically this was Spanish territory, Spain had neither the resources nor the inclination to defend this remote area.
 Supplies going to or from the newly-built Fort Scott would have to pass directly in front of the Negro Fort.
 The boats carrying supplies for the new fort, the Semelante and the General Pike, were escorted by gunboats sent from Pass Christian.
 The defenders of the fort ambushed sailors gathering fresh water, killing three and capturing one (who was subsequently burned alive); only one escaped.